honokani/99_problems/README.md

   I solve odd one in haskell.

 # memo
+   *  not exist
+      No.29 and No.30 does not exist
    *  p17
       +  arrow op `&&&` in `Control.Arrow`
          -  `(&&&) :: a b c -> a b c' -> a b (c, c')`